“You open your hand and satisfy the desire of every living thing.” Psalm 145:16

 Before we celebrate Christ’s Resurrection, the Lord wants us to remember Jesus’ sacrifice.
+Lent is the season of penitence, fasting, and remembrance during the forty days leading up to Easter.
 Unless you grew up in a home where Lent was observed, you might not even know how to start.
 Even if you do celebrate Lent, you can easily be distracted by the busyness of life.

 Therefore, it is all the more important for believers to make opportunities to focus on Christ, whether you celebrate Lent or not.

-Let’s say you decide to give up chocolate for Lent; however, you end up eating three desserts every day.
+Let’s say you decide to give up chocolate for Lent, however, you end up eating three desserts every day.
 You gave up chocolate, but you filled yourself with other sweets.
-Not only that, it was in excess.
-He wants our hearts to be on Him, not on chocolate or any other thing we love.
+Not only that, but it was also in excess.
+God wants our hearts to be on Him, not on chocolate or any other thing we love.

 The main thing for all of us to remember during this season is to draw our hearts closer to Jesus.
-If you need ideas to help you and your family to be more focused on Christ, be sure to check out the Faith-Filled Ideas, Mom Tips, and other devotionals during Easter With The Help Club.
-Dear friends, if the Apostle Paul could “boast all the more gladly about [his] weaknesses, so that Christ’s power may rest on [him],” then surely we can use Lent to remind ourselves that we need Jesus (2 Corinthians 12:9)!
+Friends, if the Apostle Paul said in 2 Corinthians 12:9b that he would “boast all the more gladly about my weaknesses, so that Christ’s power may rest on me,” then surely we can use Lent to remind ourselves that we need Jesus!

-1) Read verse 1.
+- Read verse one.
 What have the Lord’s people done?

-2) Read verse 3.
+- Read verse three.
 The Lord’s people defend themselves, questioning why God has not seen them or noticed them.
 What actions do they state they do?

-3) Read verse 4.
-Does their obedience lead to Godly behavior?
+- Read verse four.
+Does their obedience lead to godly behavior?

-4) Read verse 6.
+- Read verse six.
 Where does the Lord expect their fasting to lead?

-5) Read verse 8.
-What is the blessing from this verse?
+- Read verse eight.
+What is the blessing of this verse?
 How will you be changed?
-All of verse 8 is the answer, so read it out loud.
+Verse eight is the answer, so read it out loud.
 Read it out loud again, with boldness and confidence!

 Question to Ponder

 - If you don’t practice Lent, that’s okay too!
-Simply pray and ask God to show you how He wants you to prepare your heart this Easter.
+Simply ask God to show you how He wants you to prepare your heart this Easter.

-- Which part of verse 8 excites you the most?
+- Which part of Isaiah 58:8 excites you the most?
 Tell Jesus that you can’t wait to see how He transforms you!